-This program prepares you for entrylevel or trainee computer programmer positions, where you'll work with a systems analyst in an applications environment to support information processing functions.
-The program also gives you the opportunity to focus your program in a particular discipline by choosing from a list of elective courses covering topics such as UNIX, Visual Basic programming, and object-oriented programming, among others.
+This program prepares students for entry-level or trainee computer programmer positions, where they'll work with a systems analyst in an applications environment to support information processing functions.
+The program also gives students the opportunity to focus their program in a particular discipline by choosing from a list of elective courses covering topics such as UNIX, Visual Basic programming, and object-oriented programming, among others.

-Students need one semester of high school word processing and spreadsheets or CIS 100 or permission of program advisor to enroll in CIS 110 to be admitted into the program.
+Students need one semester of high school word processing and spreadsheets or CIS 100 or permission of program advisor to enroll in CIS 110.

 Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
-The test can be taken at any point during the program, but must be completed before graduating.
+The test may be taken at any point during the program, but must be completed before graduating.